futureseas/EconAnalysis/README.md

 Estimation of a mixed logit for location/species decision using PacFIN vessel data and Google Fishing Watch spatial location.

 + Work to do...
+  + **From logbooks**:
+    + Static or dynamics.
+Do they change location?
+    + Do they behave similarly to peers?
+Do they go to the same fishing grounds?
   + Read more theory
   + Use Hicks's paper to select choice set.
   + Identify capital (gear) and distances.
 Region of analysis (sampling) and species choice set might differ